Can a Glass of Wine a Day Protect Your Hearing?

 Unfortunately, the difference between a couple of glasses of red wine versus a couple of bottles a day can be profound.
 Very heavy alcohol consumption can increase the risk of cardiovascular disease, which is a known risk factor for hearing loss.
 Hypertension isn’t good for your body, and it turns out it isn’t good for your hearing either!

 A 2007 study on young adults in London found that heavy alcohol consumption increased the hearing threshold – the ability to hear sounds at a certain level of amplification – at most frequencies.
 In other words, the more you drink, the harder it may be to hear.
 Most important, the study concluded that “alcohol specifically blunts lower frequencies in the 1000 Hz range, which is the most crucial frequency for speech discrimination.”
 These changes were often temporary, reversing themselves when the subjects stopped drinking, but the researchers cautioned that too many episodes of temporary hearing loss can often progress to permanent loss.

 The study also noted that presbyacusis – long-term degradation of the hearing hair cells – may be exacerbated by heavy alcohol use, which means drinking might accelerate the process of normal age-related hearing loss.

-Finding #3: And “cocktail party deafness” may be even worse than you think.
+“Cocktail party deafness” may be even worse than you think.